 Alternative methods

-Alternative methods are methods used in various scientific fields such as research and toxicity testing that do not rely on animal experiments.
+Alternative methods are technologies and tools that do not rely on animal experiments.

 Weekly news - France, Europe & World